gtech-mulearn/IEEE-LAUNCHPAD/profiles/riyasabu-1@mulearn.md

 #### History of Community Engagement:

-- Was a coding committe head during last year at Saintgits Techfest.
+- Was a coding committe head.
 -  I help my friends to clear doubts regarding mulearn discord tasks and share my knowledge regarding it.
 - Was a Mulearn State Web IG lead and Campus Lead